 Estimated Hours to Completion

-36 credit hours for master's; 27 hours for certification only
+36 credit hours for Master's; 27 hours for O&M certification only

 Allowable Transfer Hours

-TTU Graduate School and COE scholarships, research assistantships, student loans (loans not available for cert only students)
+TTU Graduate School and COE scholarships, research assistantships, student loans.
+Loans not available for certification-only students.

 Program-Specific Scholarships Offered